crisfervil/DynamicsNode/readme.md

 Tested on CRM 2011, 2013 and CRM Online so far.

 Volunteers to run the integration tests on other versions are more than welcome :)

-# Use it as an integration tests tool
-TBC

-# Use it as work load test tool
-TBC

 # Backlog